wangk784/labtest/docs/en/other.md

 ---
-title: 其他
+title: Others
-lang: zh-CN
+lang: en-US
 icon: other
 contributor: false
 ---

-这里是其他，未完待续。。。
+To be continue...